 1 cup quick cooking steel cut oats – I used the Bob’s Red Mill variety

-2 cups water2 dates, chopped into small pieces
+2 dates, chopped into small pieces

 2 organic, sulpur-free, dried apricots, chopped into small pieces